james-lemon/Mr-Genetics/README.md

 After sending, react to the bot's confirmation message using ❌ to confirm removal.

+Note: If you remove the last role in a category, that category is automatically removed as well.

 ## !rolelist
 Sends the "role list" to whatever channel you run this command in.